fire2a/qgis-pan-europeo/docs/README.md

   * [Resampling methods](#resampling-methods)
 - [About us](#about-us)

-Thiss QGIS plugin allows its users to calculate a summary cualitative raster from a set of large rasters; by defining for each one its relative weight, utility attribute function parameters, and optionally, a resampling method for each input and a target resolution for the output.
+This QGIS plugin allows its users to priorize resources based in several variables with different units (e.g. population density, fuel load, etc.).
+It works by defining the relative weight of each variable and the utility attribute function and its parameters to standerize all variables.
+It also allows to define the extent of the analysis.

-Because the plugin is intended to process ~30 rasters at 100m pixel resolution (~30xGiB of data) a default resampling method and target precision configuration is provided; Although the plugin can work with any available raster layers.
-The target resolution can be skipped and the output resolution is set as the one of the first raster.
+Users should define the variables to include, its relative weight, its utility attribute function and its parameters to standerize their values.
+In these ways, the user can compare variables with different units.

 | Basic User Interface | Advanced Options Enabled |
 | --- | --- |